 GPT, or Get-Paid-To sites have existed since the early 2000’s and almost instantly gained popularity.
 Almost 20 years later, they’re still going strong, with hundreds of millions of dollars in payments awarded (you read that correctly!) by the GPT site Swagbucks, alone!

 Whether you’re new to the get paid-to-world, or have some experience, we’ve learned from our users that there are some things you can do to help with your success on such websites.
 Here’s a quick tip list!

 How get paid to sites work

-If you’re unfamiliar with how GPT (or get-paid-to) websites work, they are online programs in which you can earn rewards for participating in online market research surveys, watching videos, playing games, shopping online, and trying brand name products and services from advertisers.
+If you’re unfamiliar with how GPT sites work, they are online programs in which you can earn rewards for participating in online market research surveys, watching videos, playing games, shopping online, and trying brand name products and services from advertisers.
 All of these activities are directly through their website and after earning a certain amount of points, you can redeem them for PayPal payments, gift cards or even bitcoin.
 GPT websites are free to join and often have millions of members.

 1. Watch out for scams!

 Unfortunately, there are plenty of flashes in the pan, and fly-by-night operations with get paid to sites.
 Because website owners can purchase a license to run standard gpt site software on their server, setting up a GPT website isn’t difficult.
 Avoid websites that aren’t established (that is, they’re less than a year old), appear to make exaggerated claims (things like ‘make $100 a day on our website!) and aren’t written in perfect English.

 Before signing up with any new program, ensure it’s reputable.
-Read user reviews to find the top rated gpt sites where users have decided which sites deserve top rankings.
+Read user reviews to find the best gpt sites where users have decided which sites deserve top rankings.